thespacebean/quotes-api/README.md

 ## Customising the API

 You can change the API token required to access the quotes by updating the `API_KEY` in your .env file.
 If you want to view a different number of quotes per "page" of the API you can update `DATASOURCE_CHUNK_SIZE` and if you rather see latin nonsense than Kanye nonsense you can update `DATASOURCE_DEFAULT` to `lorem-ipsum`.

+If you update your API_KEY remember to update your Postman or other API connections.

 Have fun!